-The Company has issued share purchase warrants as part of units issued in private placements for cash (Note 9) and in connection with a loan (Note 8).
-During the year ended December 31, 2020, 3,585,000 warrants were issued in connection with a private placement financing as described in Note 9(f).
-In the year ended December 31, 2019, 434,780 warrants were issued in connection with a loan - see Note 8.
+The Company has issued share purchase warrants as part of units issued in private placements for cash (Note 8) and from time to time, in connection with a loans.
+No warrants were granted or issued during the year ended December 31, 2021 (2020 - 3,585,000 warrants were issued in connection with a private placement financing as described in Note 8(c)).

-Issued as part of units in private placements

-The proceeds from the issuance of units are allocated between common shares and warrants based on the residual value method.
-Under this method, the proceeds are allocated to share capital based on the fair value of the common shares and any residual value is allocated to the warrants. \$Nil was assigned to the warrants granted in 2020 (see Note 9(f)).
+Issued as part of units in private placements: The proceeds from the issuance of units are allocated between common shares and warrants based on the residual value method.
+Under this method, the proceeds are allocated to share capital based on the fair value of the common shares and any residual value is allocated to the warrants. \$Nil was assigned to the warrants granted in 2020 (see Note 8(c)).

-Issued in connection with loans

-The proceeds from the issuance of loans are allocated between loans payable and warrants based on the residual value method whereby the proceeds are allocated to loans payable based on the fair value of the loans payable and any residual value is allocated to the warrants (see Notes 3(s) and 8 for further details).
+Issued in connection with loans: The proceeds from the issuance of loans are allocated between loans payable and warrants based on the residual value method whereby the proceeds are allocated to loans payable based on the fair value of the loans payable and any residual value is allocated to the warrants.

-The following table summarize warrants activity for the years ended December 31, 2020 and 2019:
+The following table summarizes warrants activity for the years ended December 31, 2021 and 2020:

-Year ended December 31, 2 2 019 Nearborn Weighted Average N. see here of Weighted Average Number of Warrants Exercise Price Number of Warrants Exercise Price Outstanding, beginning of year 434,780 \$ 0.23 - \$ - Exercised (434,780) 0.23 - - Warrants issued - Ioan - - 434,780 0.23 Warrants issued - financing 3,585,000 0.55 - - Outstanding, end of year 3,585,000 \$ 0.55 434,780 \$ 0.23
+Year ended [ December 31, 2 021 2 020 Number of Weighted Average Exercise Number of Weighted Average Exercise Warrants Price Warrants Price Outstanding, beginning of year 3,585,000 \$ 0.55 434,780 \$ 0.23 Exercised = = (434,780) 0.23 Warrants issued - financing - - 3,585,000 0.55 Outstanding, end of year 3,585,000 \$ 0.55 3,585,000 \$ 0.55